connorbews/WaveSimulation/README.md

 Once again I need to calculate the inverse fast fourier transform in order to convert the spectral domain data into spatial domain data.

-I increase the value of "dt," applying the wave propagation model anew, and execute the inverse fast Fourier transform once more.
+I increase the value of "dt", applying the wave propagation model again, and execute the inverse fast Fourier transform once more.
 This sequence is iteratively executed in a loop, enabling the simulation of the wave's progression over time.

 # References